o3de/o3de.org/content/docs/user-guide/components/reference/physx/shape-collider.md

 ---
+linkTitle: PhysX Shape Collider
-description: ' Use the PhysX Shape Collider component to define where collision detection and response occur in Open 3D Engine. '
+description: Use the PhysX Shape Collider component to define where collision detection and response occur in Open 3D Engine (O3DE).
-title: 'PhysX Shape Collider'
+title: PhysX Shape Collider Component
 ---